 Web Designers/Developers on Instagram

 Morgan Richardson inspires young girls to get into tech with her posts at morgan.codes.
-She’s an ardent advocate for change, be it profound or flimsy, as in her hair colors.
-Studying and working simultaneously, this software engineering undergrad shares her journey from school, as a trainee and mentor, to her current work life.
+She’s an ardent advocate for change, be it profound or flimsy.
+Studying and working simultaneously, this woman shares her journey as a software engineer as well as tutorials.
+She currently has more than 50k followers on Instagram.

 Follow morgan.codes here.